The Integrative Psychiatry Program

 What is a Completion Review, and how long will this take?

 A Completion Review entails members of the Psychiatry Redefined administrative team reviewing and confirming Fellow online activity within the online learning dashboard.
-Per Fellowship policy, the release of a diploma is contingent upon the completion of all modules (video lectures) of all courses in the Core Curriculum – or, in other words, the viewing of all module lectures, in their entirety, of all courses of the Core Curriculum.
+Per Fellowship policy, certification is contingent upon the completion of all modules (video lectures) of all courses in the Core Curriculum – or, in other words, the viewing of all module lectures, in their entirety, of all courses of the Core Curriculum.

-- The Fellowship Coordinator will email you with confirmation of the review findings as soon as possible.
-If the review confirms your completion of required course content, instructions for obtaining your certificate will be provided.
+3. The Fellowship Coordinator will email you with confirmation of the review findings as soon as possible.
+If the review confirms your completion of required course content, instructions for obtaining certification.

-- If the review determines that there are outstanding courses and/or course modules that must be completed, the Fellowship coordinator will email you to let you know what Core Curriculum content you need to finish to be eligible to receive a certificate.
+4. If the review determines that there are outstanding courses and/or course modules that must be completed, the Fellowship coordinator will email you to let you know what Core Curriculum content you need to finish to become certified.

 Will Psychiatry Redefined track my total course hours through the duration of the Fellowship?